Fight still ahead for Texas' Ken Paxton after historic impeachment deepens GOP divisions

-AUSTIN, Texas — The historic impeachment of Texas Attorney General Ken Paxton plunged Republicans on Sunday into a fight over whether to banish one of their own in America's biggest red state after years of criminal accusations.
+AUSTIN, Texas — The historic impeachment of Texas Attorney General Ken Paxton was just the first round of a Republican brawl over whether to banish one of their own in America’s biggest red state after years of criminal accusations.

+Paxton and his allies, from former President Donald Trump to hard-right grassroots organizations across Texas, now wait to fight back in what Paxton hopes will be a friendlier arena: a trial in the state Senate.

+It was unclear Sunday when that will take place.
+The Republican-led Senate met to pass bills in the final days of the legislative session, but the chamber’s presiding officer, Republican Lt.
+Gov. Dan Patrick, did not immediately address the Paxton impeachment.

 For now, Texas' three-term attorney general is immediately suspended after the state House of Representatives on Saturday impeached Paxton on 20 articles that included bribery and abuse of public trust.